Idea Validation Idea Validation

 It has not been validated.
 It has been confirmed.
 Confirmation and validation are not the same thing.
 Confirmation seeks agreement; validation actively seeks the conditions under which the idea fails.

 The cost of this distinction is measured in months, not days.
 The average early-stage founder spends 14–18 months building before discovering a fatal flaw that a structured validation framework would have surfaced in hours.
-The PRISM framework runs 12 independent lenses against any idea, each designed to find the specific failure mode that lens is sensitive to.
+The Idea Validation framework runs 12 independent lenses against any idea, each designed to find the specific failure mode that lens is sensitive to.
 Together they produce a verdict — GO, CONDITIONAL GO, PIVOT, KILL, or DEFER — rather than a score.

 “Validation is the art of finding the fastest path to a fatal flaw.
 If the flaw exists, you want to find it before the market does.”

-— PRISM Methodology, ThriveFinity 2026
+— Idea Validation Methodology, ThriveFinity 2026

-24h Full analysis turnaround PRISM Pro standard delivery
+24h Full analysis turnaround Pro standard delivery

 The 12 Lenses